 Tammam Azzam’s increasingly abstract mixed-media works, in all their depth and textural intricacies, narrate stories of his homeland, both before and after the uprising.
 With assemblages of found objects, digital works and, more recently, a renewed interest in painting, he tells his pain, isolation and helplessness in the face of the current Syrian conflict.
 Born in 1980, he began his relationship with art in his childhood years, toying with watercolors and paper.
 From the age of 15 it was very clear in his mind that he would be an artist.
 “It was my dream,” he recalls.
 “This, and nothing else.
 My childhood in the south of Syria was a culturally bleak one, without books or the Internet.
 I had never seen Damascus.”

 With the unconditional support of his father, a renowned novelist, and his mother, Azzam left his native Sweida.
 At the age of 18, he discovered the Syrian capital for the first time, with all the noise, lights and bustle that make a big city.
 Although a contrast from his hometown, it became evident to Azzam that he belonged to the metropolis.

 After graduating in 2001, Azzam attended several workshops in Jordan under Marwan KassabBachi (page 106), the renowned Syrian painter who had been based in Berlin since the 1950s.
 “Marwan changed me.
 He came from the European scene, with a different mentality when it comes to teaching art.
-He is the one who inspired me to work with watercolours at the end of my studies.”
-Following Marwan’s influence, Azzam created abstracted visions of everyday objects, decomposing chairs or kitchens to their simplest form.
-Allowing watercolours to spread outside the predetermined pencil lines, he infused motion into still objects.
+He is the one who inspired me to work with watercolors at the end of my studies.”
+Following Marwan’s influence, Azzam created abstract visions of everyday objects, decomposing chairs or kitchens to their simplest form.
+Allowing watercolors to spread outside the predetermined pencil lines, he infused motion into still objects.

 Tammam Azzam’s increasingly abstract mixed-media works,